core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 New "docpath" SVCB Service Parameter
 ------------------------------------

-This document adds the following entry to the SVCB Service Parameters registry ({{-svcb}}).
+This document adds the following entry to the Service Parameter Keys (SvcParamKeys) registry in the DNS Service Bindings (SVCB) registry group.
 The definition of this parameter can be found in {{sec:doc-server-selection}}.

 | Number  | Name           | Meaning                            | Reference       |
 | ------- | -------------- | ---------------------------------- | --------------- |